 Often times dog owners do not think much into preparing their dog(s) for the weather.
 "It's just a dog, they have fur.
 They can take care of themselves" is the common train of thought.
 Through my years of experience, I have found that depending on the breed of dog, weather preparation is essential.
 Here is a list of things to keep in mind:

-I would recommend measuring your dogs foot correctly when purchasing your dogs booties.
+I would recommend measuring your dog's foot correctly when purchasing your dogs booties.
 Quality is essential, and the way they fit will allow your dog to adjust and become comfortable with the booties quicker.
 I would recommend going into your local REI store and purchasing Grip Trex Dog Boots by Ruffwear.
-The box of these booties helps you measure your dogs foot correctly.
-(Note: it is important the boot fits bellow the dogs carpal pad.
+The box of these booties helps you measure your dog's foot correctly.
+(Note: it is important the boot fits below the dogs carpal pad.
 It is also important to note that dogs "breathe" through their feet.
 So when you are inside take the booties off).

 It is important to tend and care to your dogs paws.
-By keeping your dogs paws healthy they can become accustomed to various terrain and weather conditions.
+By keeping their dogs paws healthy they can become accustomed to various terrain and weather conditions.